xdrm-io/aicra/README.md

 As the configuration file is here to make your life easier, let's take a quick look at what you do not have to do ; or in other words, what does `aicra` automates.

+Http requests and responses are automatically handled.

-Http requests are only accepted when they have the permissions you have defined.
-If unauthorized, the request is rejected with an error response.
+Requests are only accepted when they meet the permissions you have defined.
+Otherwise, the request is automatically rejected with an error.

-Request data is automatically extracted and validated before it reaches your code.
-If a request has missing or invalid data an automatic error response is sent.
+Request data is automatically validated and extracted before it reaches your code.
+Missing or invalid data results in an automatic error response.

-When launching the server, it ensures everything is ok and won't start until fixed.
-You will get errors for:
-- handler signature does not match the configuration
+Aicra injects input data into your handlers and formats the output data back to an http response.

+Any error in the configuration or your code is spotted before the server accepts incoming requests.
+Only when the server is valid (the configuration and your handlers), it starts listening for incoming requests.
+There will be no surprise at "runtime" !

+Configuration errors:
-- a configuration service has no handler
+- missing configuration fields
-- a handler does not match any service

-The same applies if your configuration is invalid:
 - unknown HTTP method
 - invalid uri
 - uri collision between 2 services
-- missing fields
-- unknown data type
+- unknown input/output data type
-- input name collision
+- collision between input/output variable names

+Handler errors:
+- a service from the configuration has no handler attached
+- a handler from your code does not match any service from the configuration
+- a handler from your code does not match the configuration service's input or output

 ## Getting started